WindoC/prc-law-kb/API.md

 Webhook payloads include event type, timestamp, and relevant data.

-This API documentation provides comprehensive coverage of all endpoints and their usage patterns for the Macau Law Knowledge Base application.
+This API documentation provides comprehensive coverage of all endpoints and their usage patterns for the PRC Law Knowledge Base application.